| ....and, perhaps

 the dulling, life-sapping course of my life.
 Shortly after this class,

-I met with my father, who was visiting from Florida, and we had the first
+I met with my father, who was visiting from Florida, and we had the

 real conversation we ever had.
-I actually asked him questions about
+I actually asked him questions

-his
+about his

 life, feeling I needed to know and be fair to him.
-I told him what I was
+I told him what I

 learning newly about myself, the regrets I had about my meanness to him

 and my mother.
-As we talked, I saw that I had missed so many things
+As we talked, I saw that I had missed so many

 about him.
 He told me about his childhood on the lower east side

-and how he saw his father, who had sold second-hand clothes in a cart to
+and how he saw his father, who had sold second-hand clothes in a cart

 support his family.
 We were both very moved, and he was impelled